 Sustainable WordPress theme

-Choose a theme that can do exactly what you need - and no more.
-Because the more features are integrated into a theme , the larger the code package becomes.
-WordPress developer Jack Lenox once took it to the extreme and showed how lean WordPress can be with his WordPress theme Susty.
-It causes a data transfer of just 6 kB.
+Choose a theme that can do exactly what you need - and nothing more.
+Because the more features are integrated into a theme, the larger the code package becomes.
+WordPress developer Jack Lenox once took it to the extreme and showed how lean WordPress theme Susty It causes a data transfer of only 6 kB.
 There are themes that are several MB in size, a really hefty difference.

 Admittedly, Susty is already very reduced - but perhaps this minimalism is actually really cool for one or the other simple blog?
 But if you want something more, there are other recommendations for particularly lean and thus "sustainable" WordPress themes.
 For example: